 Infertility is a condition of the reproductive system that impairs the conception of children.
-The diagnosis of infertility is usually given to couples that have been attempting to conceive for at least 1 year without success.
+The diagnosis of infertility is usually given to individuals or couples that have been attempting to conceive for at least 1 year without success.

 Conception and pregnancy are complicated processes that depend upon many factors, such as:

 Finally, for the pregnancy to continue to full term, the embryo must be healthy and the woman's hormonal environment adequate for its development.
 When just one of these factors is impaired, infertility can result.